Looking for a place to rent? Got a good place, and looking to share? Check out our rental listings (submitted by the public) or post your own.

 NOTE: Most students will not begin posting roommate postings until May or later.
 If you find someone compatible with you, get in touch and go from there!
-Another way to meet future roommates is by looking on our housing listings for “shared housing,” by attending Orientation functions during the summer, or through the Class of 2020 Facebook group.
+Another way to meet future roommates is by looking on our housing listings for “shared housing,” by attending Orientation functions during the summer, or through the Incoming Class of 2022 Facebook Page.

 Campus-owned houses - rooms are available specifically to law students.
 Houses are within easy walking distance to the law school and are rented by the room.
-For questions about campus-owned houses contact Billy Walker at 503-768-7801 or email@example.com.
+For more information or to learn about the availability of rooms contact Ann Marie with Tangent Property Management at email@example.com or 503-594-2101.